rohish-zade/SQL/Subqueries/coding_questions.md

   select salary from empployee_tbl order by salary desc LIMIT 1 OFFSET 1;
   ```

 ### Q2.
-Find the employee with the minimum salary in each department
+Find the employee with the minimum/lowest salary in each department
   ```sql
   select  empname, department from ( select *, dense_rank() over(partition by department order by salary asc) rank from empployee_tbl